 (Spoilers ahead… for a 150-year-old book!!!)

-The Scarlet Letter is a story about a woman named Hester Prynne who is trying to rebuild her life after serving a 3-year prison sentence for committing adultery.
+The Scarlet Letter is a story about a woman named Hester Prynne who is trying to rebuild her life after serving a prison sentence for committing adultery.
 She is reintroduced to the community, forced to wear a red “A” to forever signify her wrongdoing.
 Hester and her misbegotten child are set apart from the rest of society as outcasts.
 In spite of this, she refuses to reveal the identity of the man with whom she engaged in this sinful act.
 Eventually, the reader discovers that Arthur Dimmesdale, the beloved town minister, is actually the adulterous accomplice.

 It truly is an extraordinary piece of literature, abounding in thematic meaning.
 It’s no surprise that it is so often included in school curriculum.